LerdXpress/SmartHouse-Blocklist/README.md

 > Try it today: Copy the blocklist URL and add it to your preferred platform!

-Enjoy your smart home—on your terms.
+Enjoy your smart home.on your terms.

 Want more details?
 Explore the brand comparison, setup guides, and contribution info below!